How to Make $5,000 Reselling Clothes Online

 ThredUp

-- They take care of everything
+- They took care of everything.

 Storage